SouprFun/Soupr-Fun-Runs/README.md

 - Ability to edit an existing item on the shelf from the info page.
 - Have anyone, not just logged in users, be able to see what is on the shelf, but not edit, remove, nor add.
-- A new route to display all items for a specific user. `/shelf/2` would display items uploaded by user with the id of `2`.
+- Add a new route to display all items for a specific user called "My Shelf".
+The client-side url should be `/shelf/2` where `/2` should be the id of the logged in user.
+Only the items associated with the specific logged in user should be displayed on this new page.
-- Filestack for image upload on the add page.
+- Use "Filestack" for image upload on the add page.
-- Style with Material-UI
+- Style the application with Material-UI.

 ---